 I remember once she finished thinking ‘Well that was memorable’, not better, just different.
 When it came time to vote for the best pitch at the end, the audience voted her as the winner.

 Why?
 She was different.
 Her company wasn’t necessarily better than the many others, it just stood out and resonated with everyone in the room.

 In school we all try to fit in, not wanting to be different and draw attention to ourselves.

-When I had been back at school, I was the same, to the point where I had a small but semi-successful eBay business when I was 14 that I didn’t tell any of my classmates or school friends because I didn’t want to be considered “weird” or “different”.
+When I was back at school, I was the same, to the point where I had a small but semi-successful eBay business when I was 14 that I didn’t tell any of my classmates or school friends because I didn’t want to be considered “weird” or “different”.